kappter/PrintVis/README.markdown

 8. Explore the sidebar tools (currently placeholders for future functionality).
 9. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.

-*Note*: You may see console warnings about React DevTools and Tailwind CSS CDN.
-These are normal for development and can be ignored for prototyping.
+*Note*: You may see console warnings about React DevTools and Tailwind CSS CDN when using developer tools.
+These are normal for development, do not affect student use, and can be ignored for classroom prototyping.

 *Planned*: Edit text, upload photos, customize shapes, and export designs as PNGs.